nruan/Sol/README.md

 # Sol
-Git Repository for Project Sol, a Exploratory Sci-Fi game to be enjoyed with friends.
+Git Repository for Project Sol, an exploratory Sci-Fi game to be enjoyed with friends.
 Made in Unreal Engine 4.